-At less than $5 for a box of 48 sticks sidewalk chalk is a great deal.
+Sidewalk chalk is always a inexpensive summer hit.
 You can have your children try out this fun idea I found on pinterest.If you are looking for something even more thrifty, my daughter and I tried out this recipe for sidewalk paint last year and it worked great.

 2. Skipping Rope

-A cotton skipping rope with wooden handles is under $10 and will last longer and work better than the typical plastic kind.
+A cotton skipping rope with wooden handles will last longer and work better than the typical plastic kind.
 Skipping rope is a great way to burn off energy.
 Ours is often used as a rope for making a fort between two objects in the backyard.